BeehiveForum/BeehiveForum/docs/readme.txt

     1.2.9    Adminning
     1.2.10    What to do if it doesn't work
     1.2.11   Add your forum to our list
-  1.3    Customising your BeehiveForum
+  1.3    Customising your Beehive Forum
     1.3.1    Style sheet
     1.3.2    Images
     1.3.3    The top frame
     1.3.4    Emoticons
     1.3.5    GeSHi
     1.3.6    TinyMCE
-  1.4    Upgrading from previous versions of BeehiveForum
+  1.4    Upgrading from previous versions of Beehive Forum
-    1.4.1    Upgrading your Beehiveforum installation
+    1.4.1    Upgrading your Beehive Forum installation
       1.4.1.1    Make a back up of your database 1.4.1.2    Back up your files
       1.4.1.3    Upload new forum files